Legal Writing Collaborative

 Students benefit from this experience by:

-- Learning about the work of an organization and various areas of advocacy
+- Learning about the work of the centers and clinic and various areas of advocacy

 - Contributing to addressing a real world problem experienced by marginalized and underrepresented communities